 These are the main questions this course was created to help you answer:

 - What is permaculture and how can you start doing it?

 - How does design thinking create new opportunities?

 - How do you start a permaculture garden if you rent or live in an apartment?

 - How much land do you need to do permaculture?

 - What do you look for when assessing a site for permaculture?

 - What is a step by step permaculture process that works for any project?

 - How can you find more free permaculture courses and resources going forward?

 The beginner-friendly course goes beyond an introduction to permaculture and includes 6 classes, 15 videos, dozens of graphics and photographs, and a dedicated private discussion forum where you can share your work and get feedback.
-You can create whatever course schedule works for you, but the recommended pace is one class per week, for 6 weeks, with hands-on inquiry and forums interaction happening between classes.
+Go at your own pace, once you’ve enrolled you retain access to the course forever!

 Learn how to grow food and build community, no matter where you live.